 We use online numerical testing to measure your numerical potential and ability to work with data, rather than checking your learned mathematical knowledge.
-Your degree or A level results will show your ability in this, but won’t reflect how well you could perform this in the workplace.
+Your degree or A-level results will show your ability in this, but won’t necessarily reflect how well you could perform this in the workplace.

 Try some sample tests, even if you have taken them before.
 This will help you get used to the format of the test, the types of questions you may be asked and the amount of time you will have to complete the test.
 Remember to take your time over the practice tests provided.

 There are also books available, which will have practical examples and answers, so you can see what you need to learn before sitting the real thing.

 Make sure you’re relaxed and prepared before you start.
 Make sure you give yourself time and quiet space to complete the test.
 Don’t try to do it on your mobile on the bus home!

 Xafinity’s assessment centres are a great opportunity to meet our current staff, some of whom will include recent graduates who went through this process in previous years.
 An assessment centre is held over two days, and Xafinity will provide accommodation and cover all reasonable travel expenses.
 You will need to attend the whole event.
 A full guide to our assessment centre will be provided when you are invited to attend.